google-deepmind/mujoco/doc/XMLreference.rst

    makes sense to have two sets of geoms in the model, especially since MuJoCo uses convex hulls for collisions, so we recommend using this feature to discard redundant geoms.
-Keep in mind however that geoms considered visual per the above definition can still participate in collisions, if they appear in the explicit list of contact :ref:`pairs <pair>`.
+Keep in mind however that geoms considered visual per the above definition can still participate in collisions, if they appear in the explicit list of contact :ref:`pairs <contact-pair>`.
 The parser does not check this list before discarding geoms; it relies solely on the geom attributes to make the determination.
 :at:`convexhull`: :at-val:`[false, true], "true"`
    If this attribute is "true", the compiler will automatically generate a convex hull for every mesh that is used in at